lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 #### Tests

-It is a better practice to have unit tests and integration tests in the pipeline, so that after each code change, you can test whether any where has been broken by the changes.
-In some companies, the input data for the tests can be mockup data, but Lady H. strongly recommends to use client's real data for the pipeline's tests, if possible.
-Because this helps debugging for the real clients' use cases earlier, and it's more flexible for scalability tests.
-If you want to cover all the edge cases in the data, then simulating a larger set of mockup data to be used throughout the pipeline is also a good practice.
+It's good practice to include both unit and integration tests in the pipeline to ensure that code changes don't break any functionality.
+Some companies use mockup data for testing, but Lady H. strongly recommends using real client data whenever possible.
+This makes it easier to debug real-world use cases early and provides more flexibility for scalability testing.
+Mockup data is useful for covering all edge cases, and creating a dataset that captures all potential scenarios throughout the pipeline is also a good approach.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/notes/scalability_test.png" width="766" height="79" />